Powerful state of Swaziland. Full description of Swaziland

 Geography of Swaziland

-Located between 30 ° 48 ′ and 32 ° E, 25 ° 24 ′ and 27 ° 24 ′ South; has no outlet to the sea, surrounded on three sides by the territory of South Africa, in the east it borders with Mozambique.
+It is located between 30°48' and 32° east longitude, 25°24' and 27°24' south latitude; has no access to the sea, is surrounded on three sides by the territory of South Africa, in the east it borders on Mozambique.

-The landscape is a plateau that descends in three steps to the coastal plain of Mozambique: High Veld in the west (1050-1850 m), Medium Veld (450-600 m) and Low Veld (150-300 m).
-The low veldt is bordered in the east by the Lebombo mountains 450-825 m high with the Emlembe peak (1862 m).
-A dense river network forms the basins of four deep rivers flowing in Indian Ocean: Komachi, Umbeluzi, Usutu and Ngwavuma.
+The landscape is a plateau that descends in three steps to the coastal plain of Mozambique: the High Veld in the west (altitude 1050-1850 m), the Middle Veld (450-600 m) and the Low Veld (150-300 m).
+The low veld is bordered in the east by the Lebombo mountains, 450-825 m high, with Emlembe peak (1862 m).
+A dense river network forms basins of four full-flowing rivers flowing into Indian Ocean: Komachi, Umbeluzi, Usutu and Ngwavuma.

 The soils are alluvial, red-brown, waterlogged and leached.
 The vegetation is diverse, although it has suffered from human activities.
-The High Veld meadows are gradually turning into forest savannah in the east of the country with typical tropical trees.
-Animal world it has considerably thinned, there are hippos, crocodiles, antelopes, zebras and even a rare blue buffalo.
+The meadows of the High Veld gradually turn into a forested savannah in the east of the country with typically tropical trees.
+Animal world has thinned considerably, there are hippos, crocodiles, antelopes, zebras and even a rare blue buffalo.

-In the bowels of Swaziland, coal deposits (reserves of 1 billion tons), small deposits of iron ore, tin, kaolin, talc, asbestos, gold, and diamonds have been discovered.
+In the depths of Swaziland, coal deposits (reserves of 1 billion tons), small deposits of iron ore, tin, kaolin, talc, asbestos, gold, and diamonds have been discovered.

 The climate is humid, subtropical in the west and tropical in the east.
 The amount of precipitation is from 500 to 1400 mm per year.
-Average temperatures: + 12-15 ° C in July, + 20-24 ° in February.
+Average temperatures: +12-15°C in July, +20-24°C in February.

-97% of the population are Swazis, approx. 3% are white.
+97% of the population are Swazi, approx. 3% are white.
 Languages: Siswati, English, Zulu.

 In the beginning.
-1960s the first political parties arose that put forward the demand for the independence of the protectorate, which was granted in 1968.
+1960s the first political parties arose that put forward a demand for the independence of the protectorate, which was granted in 1968.
 Swaziland became a constitutional monarchy, power was limited by parliament.
-In the general election, all seats in parliament went to the king's supporters, although the opposition received 20% of the vote.
-However, in 1973, Sobhuza II abolished the Constitution, dissolved parliament, and banned political parties.
-In 1978, a new constitution was introduced, which secured the absolute power of the king and made parliament an advisory body.
+In the general election, all the seats in parliament went to supporters of the king, although the opposition received 20% of the vote.
+Nevertheless, in 1973 Sobhuza II repealed the Constitution, dissolved the parliament and banned political parties.
+In 1978, a new Constitution was introduced, which consolidated the absolute power of the king and made parliament an advisory body.

-In 1982, after the death of Sobhuza II, an acute power struggle broke out between the court groups, and the new king Mswati III was able to ascend the throne only in 1986.
-Mswati III faced the activation of banned political parties operating through trade union and student organizations and demanding the democratization of society.
+In 1982, after the death of Sobhuza II, a sharp struggle for power broke out between court factions, and the new king Mswati III was able to ascend the throne only in 1986.
+Mswati III was faced with the activation of banned political parties that operated through trade union and student organizations and demanded the democratization of society.
 The most active party was the People's United Democratic Movement (PUDEMO).
 Demonstrations and strikes became a form of protest.
-In 1991, the king was forced to create a commission to revise the Constitution, whose work dragged on for a decade.
-In 1994, the trade unions put forward 27 demands to the government, among which were political, in particular the creation of a multi-party system.
+In 1991, the king was forced to create a commission to review the Constitution, the work of which dragged on for a decade.
+In 1994, trade unions put forward 27 demands to the government, among which were political ones, in particular the creation of a multi-party system.
 The king rejected these demands.
-In 1995, there were arson attacks on the houses of government officials, attacks on the buildings of parliament and the Supreme Court.
+In 1995, the houses of government officials were set on fire, and the buildings of parliament and the Supreme Court were attacked.
 In January 1996, PUDEMO launched a campaign of protest and defiance.
 In July, the heads of neighboring states met with the king, convincing him of the need for reforms.
-In January 1997, trade unions and PU-DEMO held a general strike that paralyzed the country's economy for several days.
-Mswati III released the arrested strike leaders and asked the South African government for mediation.
-With the help of South Africa, the conflict was settled, the king promised to speed up the work of the constitutional commission, but instead intensified the repression against dissidents.
-In August 1998, the king dissolved parliament and called for new elections.
+In January 1997, the unions and PU-DEMO held a general strike that paralyzed the country's economy for several days.
+Mswati III released the arrested strike leaders and requested mediation from the South African government.
+With the help of South Africa, the conflict was settled, the king promised to speed up the work of the constitutional commission, but instead stepped up repressions against dissidents.
+In August 1998, the king dissolved parliament and called new elections.
 The opposition boycotted them.
-On the eve of the elections, there was an explosion at the bridge across which the king had just passed, and on the day of the oath of the cabinet of ministers, a bomb exploded in the office of the deputy prime minister.
-In 1999, opposition parties and trade unions formed the Swaziland Democratic Alliance, which held demonstrations in support of 27 union demands.
-In 2001, the constitutional commission finally presented to the king a draft Constitution that did not limit the absolute power of the monarch and did not lift the ban on the activities of political parties.
-Mswati sent the project back for revision.
-In 2001-02, a number of laws were passed restricting civil rights.
+On the eve of the elections, there was an explosion near the bridge, through which the king had just passed, and on the day of the oath of the Cabinet of Ministers, a bomb exploded in the office of the Deputy Prime Minister.
+In 1999, opposition parties and trade unions created the Swaziland Democratic Alliance, which held demonstrations in support of 27 union demands.
+In 2001, the constitutional commission finally submitted to the king a draft constitution, which did not limit the absolute power of the monarch and did not remove the ban on the activities of political parties.
+Mswati sent the draft for revision.
+In 2001-02, a number of laws were passed that limited civil rights.
 The political situation in the country remains very tense.

 State structure and political system of Swaziland

 Swaziland is a monarchy, all legislative and executive power belongs to the king.
-The Constitution of 1978 is in effect.
-Administratively it is divided into 4 districts (Hoho, Loubombo, Manzini, Shiselveni).
+The Constitution of 1978 is in force.
+Administratively it is divided into 4 districts (Khoho, Lubombo, Manzini, Shiselweni).
 Major cities: Mbabane, Manzini.

 Outstanding statesman- King Sobhuza II (1899-1982).
-In the early years of his reign, he provided support to anti-colonial organizations in his country and South Africa.
-He was credited with resisting attempts by the authorities of the Union of South Africa (now South Africa) to annex Swaziland, as well as creating a fund to buy out Swazi land from white settlers.
+In the early years of his reign, he supported anti-colonial organizations in his country and South Africa.
+His merit was the resistance to the attempts of the authorities of the Union of South Africa (now South Africa) to annex Swaziland, as well as the creation of a fund to buy Swazi lands from white settlers.
 Last years pursued a policy aimed at preserving the traditional social structure.

 Political parties operate illegally.
-The most active of them are: the People's United Democratic Movement (PUDEMO), the Ngwane National Liberation Congress, the Progressive Party of Swaziland.
+The most active of them are: People's United Democratic Movement (PUDEMO), Ngwane National Liberation Congress, Progressive Party of Swaziland.

 Leading business organizations: Swaziland Chamber of Commerce and Industry, Stock Exchange, Swaziland Central Cooperative Union.

-Public organizations: two trade union associations - the Swaziland Labor Federation and the Swaziland Trade Union Federation, the Swaziland Human Rights Association, the Swaziland Youth Congress.
+Public organizations: two trade union associations - the Federation of Labor of Swaziland and the Federation of Trade Unions of Swaziland, the Association of Human Rights of Swaziland, the Youth Congress of Swaziland.

-Domestic policy from the end.
-1999 is characterized by the tightening of legislation and repression against the opposition.
-Laws were passed restricting the right to strike, ending the independence of judges, censorship of the press was effectively introduced, journalists were arrested and newspapers were closed.
+Domestic policy with con.
+1999 is characterized by tougher legislation and repression against the opposition.
+Laws have been passed to restrict the right to strike, done away with the independence of judges, press censorship has been effectively introduced, journalists have been arrested and newspapers have been shut down.

-Foreign policy is aimed primarily at maintaining good relations with South Africa and Mozambique, but tensions with these states arise due to the observance of human rights and because of Mozambican refugees.
+Foreign policy is aimed primarily at maintaining good relations with South Africa and Mozambique, but there are frictions with these states due to respect for human rights and because of Mozambican refugees.

-Military establishment.
-The size of the army is approx. 3 thousand, spending on the army (2002) $ 20 million.
+Armed forces.
+Army strength approx. 3 thousand, spending on the army (2002) 20 million US dollars.

 Swaziland has diplomatic relations with the Russian Federation, established in 1999.